russross/blackfriday/mmark2rfc.md

 Mmark [@mmark] is a markdown processor.
-It supports the markdown syntax and has been extended with (syntax) features found in other markdown implementations like [kramdown], [PHP markdown extra], [@pandoc], [leanpub] and even [asciidoc].
+It supports the markdown syntax and has been extended with (syntax) features found in other markdown implementations like [kramdown], [PHP markdown extra], [@pandoc], [Scholarly markdown], [leanpub] and even [asciidoc].
 This allows mmark to be used to write larger, structured documents such as RFC and I-Ds or even books, while not deviating too far from markdown.

 Mmark is a fork of blackfriday [@blackfriday] and is written in Golang and very fast.
 Input to mmark must be UTF-8, the output is also UTF-8.
 Mmark converts tabs to 4 spaces.